 Related Post: Showit vs Squarespace Websites: What’s the Difference?

-This is why I call Showit my secret weapon because it truly is all the things I’ve ever wanted and needed in a website.
+This is why I call Showit my secret weapon because it truly is all the things I’ve ever wanted and needed in a website for my own business and as a tool to design website for my clients.
 Switching to Showit really was a no-brainer and one of the best decisions I have EVER made in my business.

-If you’ve been on the fence about switching to Showit, but don’t want to leave the comfort or familiarity of WordPress, please understand you don’t have to – you can have both.
-Not to mention there are plenty of Showit templates in my shop you can use to help cut your design and launch time in half.
+If you’ve been on the fence about switching to Showit, or trying to choose between Showit vs WordPress – there’s good news!
+You don’t have to leave the comfort or familiarity of WordPress or choose between creativity and ease of use, you can have it all with Showit.
+Not to mention, there are plenty of Showit templates in my shop you can use to help cut your design and launch time in half.

 I help female entrepreneurs and business owners create brands that command the spotlight.
 I love working with women to help them create beautiful, one-of-a-kind brands that give them the confidence to take their business to the next level and get them seriously noticed.
 I’ve worked with coaches, authors, influencers… you name it, and I bet I can help you too.